3D printing is part of the additive manufacturing family.

 Ogle employ eight 3D printing machines: three SLS, four SLA and an FDM all with a variety of material options.
-This ensures that whether your project is large or small, the same efficiencies can be achieved by maximising the use of all machines.
+This ensures that whether your project is large or small, the same efficiencies can be achieved by maximising the use of all our machines.

 Having pioneered the use of industrial 3D printing for decades, Ogle’s 13,000 sq ft facility not only houses eight 3D printing machines, but also vacuum casting and paint facilities with an industry-leading team of model makers and prototype engineers.

 “We have previously worked with Ogle on a number of different projects, but this was the first larger job.
 Their price was competitive and the range of machines and tools they have is extremely impressive.
 They have led the way in 3D printing for years, building a very impressive portfolio.
 It made sense to work with the experienced team at Ogle for this project.”